 Eurasian watermilfoil is very common in Wind Lake.
 The plant distribution and density of the plant are highly variable.
 Some years, the plant is dominant and grows to the surface over many acres, while other years it is rarely found.
 This complicates planning the management activities and budgets to control the nuisance.
-For the past few years, Eurasian watermilfoil has been extremely dominant and management has been difficult and costly.
+For the past few years, Eurasian watermilfoil has been less prevalent than previously seen.